-DUTIES: The Department of Surgery is seeking a full-time Chief of the Division of Transplantation Surgery.
-The Chief will be responsible for, but not limited to the following: - Coordination, organization and growth of the transplant service. - Supervise all transplant surgical care rendered by attending physicians, physician assistants, fellows and residents. - Oversees quality assurance activities of the transplant program. - Candidates should have strong clinical experience and interests and achievements in research, education, and organizational skills. - The candidate will work collaboratively with other members of the division and the department, and with counterparts throughout the medical school and hospital to improve quality, develop efficiencies, and enhance interdisciplinary collaboration and growth. - Collaborates with department, division, hospital and medical school leadership on initiatives to expand the market share and scope of services. - Actively participates in department, hospital, and campus-wide committees and work groups. - Fosters scholarly activity, and engages in own program publications and research. - Teaching and supervising of residents and medical students.
-Leads transplant educational programs. - Maintains a satisfactory balance between clinical care, research and educational functions of the transplant program. - Participates in any other activities assigned by the Department Chair.
+DUTIES: Are you looking to take your career to new heights with a leader in healthcare?
+SUNY Downstate Health Sciences University is one of the nation's leading metropolitan medical centers.
+As the only academic medical center in Brooklyn, we serve a large population that is among the most diverse in the world.
+We are also highly-ranked by Castle Connolly Medical, a healthcare rating company for consumers, among the top 5 leading U.S. medical schools for training doctors.
+The Department of Surgery at SUNY Downstate is seeking a full-time Chief of the Division of Transplantation Surgery.
+The successful candidate will: - Coordinate, organize and grow the transplant service. - Supervise all transplant surgical care rendered by attending physicians, physician assistants, fellows and residents. - Oversee quality assurance activities of the transplant program. - Have strong clinical experience and interests and achievements in research, education, and organizational skills. - Work collaboratively with other members of the division and the department, and with counterparts throughout the medical school and hospital to improve quality, develop efficiencies, and enhance interdisciplinary collaboration and growth. - Collaborate with department, division, hospital and medical school leadership on initiatives to expand the market share and scope of services. - Actively participate in department, hospital, and campus-wide committees and work groups. - Foster scholarly activity, and engages in own program publications and research. - Teach and supervise residents and medical students.
+Leads transplant educational programs. - Maintain a satisfactory balance between clinical care, research and educational functions of the transplant program. - Participate in any other activities assigned by the Department Chair.
 (DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: - Medical Doctorate from an accredited college of medicine. - Completed an accredited general surgery residency. - Completed an ASTS accredited transplantation fellowship. - Board Certified or Foreign Equivalency in General Surgery. - Board Certified/Eligible or Foreign Equivalency in Transplantation Surgery. - New York State medical license or eligible for licensure in NY DEA. - U.S. Citizen or permanent resident.
 Additional Info: *Please ensure you include the 5-digit Line Number and Job Title in the subject line and body of your email submission.Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 Internal Number: 56711